junxit/us-congress-bills-110/metadata.md

 - 2007-07-31 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-31 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2007-07-31 — Referred to the Committee on Transportation and Infrastructure, and in addition to the Committee on Financial Services, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
+- 2007-08-01 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2007-08-02 — Committee Consideration and Mark-up Session Held.
+- 2007-08-02 — Ordered to be Reported by Voice Vote.
+- 2007-09-07 — Committee on Financial Services discharged.
+- 2007-09-07 — Committee on Financial Services discharged.
+- 2007-09-07 — Placed on the Union Calendar, Calendar No. 202.
+- 2007-09-07 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-321, Part I.
+- 2007-09-07 — Reported (Amended) by the Committee on Transportation.
+H. Rept.
+110-321, Part I.